HomeSpan/HomeSpan/docs/FAQ.md

 #### How do I set my WiFi SSID and Password (i.e. WiFi Credentials)?

-* Though commercial HomeKit device can retrieve your WiFi Credentials directly from your iPhone, Apple does not provide a mechanism for this in the non-commerical version of HomeKit used by HomeSpan.
-Instead, you can add your WiFi Credentials to a HomeSpan device using one of four methods:
+* Though commercial HomeKit devices can automatically retrieve WiFi Credentials from an iPhone, Apple does not provide this mechanism in the non-commerical version of HomeKit used by HomeSpan.
+Instead, you need to add your WiFi Credentials to a HomeSpan device using one of four methods:

   * From within the Arduino IDE, simply use the HomeSpan Command Line Interface and type 'W' into the Serial Monitor.
 HomeSpan will prompt you to input your WiFi SSID and Password.
-You will only need to do this once, as HomeSpan stores the WiFi Credentials you provide in the device's non-volatile storage (NVS) for use every time the device boots.
-See [CLI](CLI.md) for complete details.
+You will only need to do this once since HomeSpan stores the WiFi Credentials you provide in the device's non-volatile storage (NVS) for use every time the device boots.
+See the [HomeSpan CLI](CLI.md) for complete details.

-  * As an alternative, and especially if your HomeSpan device is not connected to a computer, you can launch HomeSpan's Temporary WiFi Setup Network and input your WiFi Credentials directly into the web form served by your device.
-As above, this only needs to be done once as HomeSpan stores the WiFi Credentials you provide in NVS.
-See the [User Guide](UserGuide.md#setting-homespans-wifi-credentials-and-setup-code) for details.
+  * As an alternative, and especially if your HomeSpan device is not connected to a computer, you can launch HomeSpan's Temporary WiFi Setup Network and input your WiFi Credentials directly into the temporary web form served by HomeSpan.
+Similar to above, this only needs to be done once since HomeSpan likewise stores the WiFi Credentials you input using this method.
+See the [HomeSpan User Guide](UserGuide.md#setting-homespans-wifi-credentials-and-setup-code) for details.

-  * If you must, you can programmatically set your WiFi Credentials directly in your sketch using the `setWifiCredentials()`.
-However, this is not recommended since hardcoding sensitive passwords into a sketch poses a security risk and is generally not considered a good practice.
-See the [API Reference](Reference.md) for details.
+  * If you really want to, you can programmatically set your WiFi Credentials directly in your sketch using HomeSpan's `setWifiCredentials()` method.
+However, this is **not** recommended since hardcoding sensitive passwords into a sketch poses a security risk, and is generally not considered a good practice.
+See the [HomeSpan API Reference](Reference.md) for details.

-  * Finally, for advanced users, HomeSpan provides an API hook, `setApFunction()`, that allows you to create your own custom method for inputting your WiFi Credentials, if you really want to.
-See the [API Reference](Reference.md) for details.
+  * Finally, for advanced users, HomeSpan provides an API hook `setApFunction()` that allows you to create your own custom method for inputting your WiFi Credentials.
+See the [HomeSpan API Reference](Reference.md) for details.

 #### What is the Setup Code used for pairing a HomeSpan device to HomeKit?